-EPISODE 8- Water Licencing and Drought In Alberta with Lorraine Nicol
+New Podcast Episode: Water Licencing and Drought in Alberta with Lorraine Nicol

 As Alberta faces drought, how do we work with water licence holders to ensure Albertans have access to water?
 Find out more from our latest podcast episode with Lorraine Nicol.